Celebrate and live in the present moment.

-Spiritual: Apatite is a merry stone that promotes a rich love of people, social situations, and being of service to others.
-It is a stone for happy inspiration and manifestation, and gives us both strength and hope to pursue our dreams, even when times are difficult and the path forward seems daunting.
-Apatite helps us to laugh more, and dispel the darkness.
-Apatite can also help us to develop our natural psychic gifts including clairvoyance, clairaudiance, and clairsentience, and to open up communication with other realms including the Fairy Kingdom and extraterrestrials.
-Interestingly, Apatite simultaneously helps us become more aware of past lives and their effects on us today, while also helping us to stay in the present.
-It actively encourages us to break any karmic ties that hold us back from living happily in this lifetime.
-Apatite is attuned to the Third Eye Chakra and links to the astrological sign of Gemini.
-It is connected to the Elements of Wind, and vibrates to the number 9.
+Spiritual: Green Apatite is a merry stone that promotes extroversion and a desire to be of service to others.
+It is a stone for happy inspiration and powerful manifestation.
+It gives us strength and hope to pursue our dreams, even when times are difficult and the path forward seems daunting.
+Green Apatite helps us to laugh more and repels any darkness that tries to linger around us.
+It heals and expands our aura.
+It brings health and vibrancy to our spiritual life.
+Green Apatite is an incredible stone for creating abundance on all levels, including helping us break any karmic ties that hold us back.
+Green Apatite loudly promises us that we can live rich and exciting lives, right here and now.
+It is attuned to the Heart, Throat Third Eye Chakra and links to the astrological sign of Gemini.
+It is connected to the Elements of Water and Earth, and vibrates to the number 9.

 Always use wisdom when considering crystal therapies for healing.

 Color: Often blue; can also be colorless, pink, yellow, green, violet